-Carbohydrates are probably the most inseparable part of our daily diet, they give meals flavor and are a source of energy in the form of glucose, which is utilized by all the tissues in our body and is primary fuel for the brain.
+Carbohydrates are probably the most inseparable part of our daily diet.
+They give meals flavor and are a source of energy in the form of glucose, which is utilized by all the tissues in our body and is the primary fuel for the brain.

-Although for most of us daily average carbohydrate consumption is definitely much more than is required by our organism.
+Although for most of us, daily average carbohydrate consumption is much more than our organism requires.

-Excessive carbohydrate inclusion in daily food ration is never a good thing, since it can place a huge metabolic load on the body and raise risk of obesity, cardiovascular diseases, type 2 diabetes and the list goes on.
+Excessive carbohydrate inclusion in daily food rations is never a good thing since it can place a huge metabolic load on the body and raise the risk of obesity, cardiovascular diseases, type 2 diabetes and the list goes on.

-To help you avoid all aforementioned complications, slim down your body and benefit your health, we will give you a list of 40 foods with low carbohydrate content which you can confidently include in your daily meals.
+To help you avoid all the complications above, slim down your body and benefit your health, we will give you a list of 40 foods with low carbohydrate content which you can confidently include in your daily meals.

-Nearly all vegetables are known to be very low on carbohydrates and loaded with beneficial vitamins, minerals, antioxidants.
+Nearly all vegetables are known to be very low in carbohydrates and loaded with beneficial vitamins, minerals, and antioxidants.

 That’s the reason why they are commonly recommended in diets by physicians and nutritionists.
 Most vegetables that grow above the ground are considered non-starchy.

-There are practically no polysaccharide chains among the cellular structures, so these vegetables contain less carbohydrates.
+There are practically no polysaccharide chains among the cellular structures, so these vegetables contain fewer carbohydrates.

 Carb content is given for 100 grams of product:

-Noteworthy to mention, for most of the vegetables on the list, the carbohydrate content divides into: healthy carbs – fiber, which is crucial for digestive health, has numerous benefits for our health and the sugar.
+Noteworthy to mention, for most of the vegetables on the list, the carbohydrate content divides into healthy carbs – fiber, which is crucial for digestive health, has numerous benefits for our health and sugar.

-For example, avocado contains 8,5 grams of carbs per 100 gram product, although 6,5 gram is in dietary fiber form and just 0,7 grams is the real sugar.
+For example, avocado contains 8,5 grams of carbs per 100-gram product, although 6,5 grams is in dietary fiber form and just 0,7 grams is real sugar.

-There are some exceptional starchy-vegetables that actually contain a lot of carbohydrates.
-Make sure to avoid: Beets 13 gram of carbs per cup
+Some exceptional starchy vegetables contain a lot of carbohydrates.
+Make sure to avoid: Beets 13 grams of carbs per cup.

-Potatoes – are starchy foods that are loaded with carbohydrates, which has as much as 21 grams of carbohydrates per 100 gram product.
+Potatoes – are starchy foods that are loaded with carbohydrates, which have as much as 21 grams of carbohydrates per 100-gram product.

-Corn – is definitely a yummy snack, thanks to its rich content of carbohydrates, 22 grams sugar per 100 gram corn.
+Corn – is a yummy snack, thanks to its rich content of carbohydrates, 22 grams of sugar per 100-gram corn.